 Each animal family they follow shows you how beautiful these majestic creatures can be in their natural environment.
-Unfortunately, since the documentary focuses on so many animals, you never get the same connection to them as you'd feel towards another Disneynature films like "Bears", where the focus is primarily on one bear family throughout the entire film.
-But since "Born in China" doesn't focus on just one animal family, and ii told in such a short running time, the majority of it feels a tad rushed.
+Unfortunately, since the documentary focuses on so many animals, you never get the same connection to them as you'd feel towards another Disneynature films like "Bears," where the focus is primarily on one bear family throughout the entire film.
+Since "Born in China" doesn't focus on just one animal family, and is told in such a short running time, the majority of it feels a tad rushed.

 But for what the film gave us, I found it genuinely enjoyable.
 Sure, it would've been nice to see a series of documentaries focusing on each of these families individually, but for what it was, I thought it was an entertaining film.

-The cinematography was great, and it certainly captures the beauty of these animals surviving in their natural habitats; especially with how they utilized the closeups and wide angled shots.
-However, I wouldn't put it on the same level as something like "March of the Penguins", or "Winged Migration", in terms of it's cinematography.
+The cinematography was great, and it certainly captures the beauty of these animals surviving in their natural habitats; especially with how it utilized the closeups and wide-angled shot.
+However, I wouldn't put it on the same level as something like "March of the Penguins", or "Winged Migration", in terms of its cinematography.
 Both those films featured vastly superior cinematography work.
-However, the camera work here succeded in telling the narrative the film tries to convey.
+However, the camera work here succeeded in telling the narrative the film tries to convey.